tc10815/ParkEzAI/README.md

 Includes all features listed under 1.
 Account Management in Functional Requirements below.
 Try 6 logins/passwords for account types at bottom of Login page.

-### Part 2 (Functional Requirements 2, 3 and 4) beginning soon.
-Currently learning Django and Django REST framework with William Vincent's books.
-First step will be completely redoing backend to be pure Django for proper authentication, simplicity and for integrating machine learning with Python later on.
+### Part 2 (Functional Requirements 2, 3 and 4): June 1 - Present

-### It may take a few weeks to get good enough with Django to get rid of all of the PHP.
+Currently remaking PHP backend in Django, before proceeding with Requirements 2, 3 and 4.
+Django is more simple and more secure.
+Also, a Python backend will be useful for Machine Learning in this part of the project.

 # ParkEzAI